 The movement’s leadership was actively invested in nurturing international anti-imperialist solidarity.
 By the late 1960s, the Palestinian national liberation movement mobilized a transnational creative imaginary.
 Ezzeddine Kalak, PLO representative in France (1972–78), connected with artists based in France who produced posters for the Palestinian struggle.
 He was assassinated in 1978 in Paris, and to honor him, the PLO reproduced selections from his poster collection in a book.
 Abdallah Hijazi, PLO representative in Poland in the 1980s, launched an annual competition inviting Polish artists to make posters representing the Palestinian struggle.
 One of the most well-known “Palestinian” posters, featuring a post letter envelope printed with the word “Palestine” and stamped with “Return to Sender.
 No Such Address,” was made in 1979 by Jacek Kowalski, a Polish graphic artist.
 Fathi Abdulhamid, PLO representative in Japan in the 1980s, invited Japanese graphic artists to design posters.

 The posters produced during the 1970s and early 1980s (when the PLO was headquartered in Beirut) took as their subject matter the slogans and objectives of the Palestinian Revolution.
 The posters showed refugees, men and women, who rise as freedom fighters from the squalor of tents, learning to read and write and acquiring guerrilla warfare skills.
 They depicted Palestinians farmers, workers, teachers, and poets, all custodians of a rich and diverse culture.
 Posters were also a means to counter the traumatic dispersal of Palestinians: homes were lost, but the iconic record of having had a home was represented; the land was no longer in sight, but the artistic imagining of the homeland kept the bond of affiliation alive.
 Posters were used to popularize national landmarks (such as the Dome of the Rock and the Church of Nativity), and national symbols such as the olive tree, the key of return, and the patterns of embroidery in folk dress.
-Some posters were visual translations of verse from poems, such as the Palestinian wedding, borrowed from a poem by Mahmoud Darwish, that refers to the martyrdom of the feda’i (the freedom fighter), when his body merges with the land.
+Some posters were visual translations of verse from poems, such as the Palestinian wedding, borrowed from a poem by Mahmoud Darwish, that refers to the martyrdom of the fida'i (the freedom fighter), when his body merges with the land.

-The representation of the fida’i was indeed a prominent theme.
-Predominantly male, his face rarely discernible, usually clad in a kuffiya (checkered scarf), he was anyone and everyone, but was invariably upright, a human being who had taken charge of his destiny and was willing to sacrifice his life to liberate the homeland.
+The representation of the fida'i was indeed a prominent theme.
+Predominantly male, his face rarely discernible, usually clad in a kaffiyeh (checkered scarf), he was anyone and everyone, but was invariably upright, a human being who had taken charge of his destiny and was willing to sacrifice his life to liberate the homeland.
 Another prominent theme is the commemoration of national heroes who fell in battles or were assassinated, beginning with Izzeddin al-Qassam and including prominent PLO cadres, such as PLO political and military figure Kamal Adwan and PLO representative in France Mahmoud al-Hamshari.
 Posters were also used to create a national calendar of celebrations, or temporal “sites of memory” and to commemorate massacres, battles, and uprisings, such as the Deir Yasin and the Tantura massacres, the battle of al-Karama, the Day of the Land, and the Nakba.

 Posters designed by artists were often reproduced as postcards or book covers, and paintings were also reproduced in posters.
 Dar al-Fata al-Arabi, a publishing house, was particularly keen on promoting innovation and creativity.
 Established in 1974 in Beirut, funded by the PLO, and led by Mohieddine Ellabbad, it revolutionized children’s literature and pedagogy.
 Well-known Arab novelists authored short stories that reflected the social and political reality of the Arab world, while artists were invited to illustrate the books.
 The publishing house produced posters with the entire pages of the books in slightly smaller format, or large-sized ”mural” posters centered on a current theme.

-The third chapter in the history of Palestinian poster production, perhaps the most difficult to pin down, begins in 1983, when the PLO was forced to leave Beirut for Tunis, and spans until the signing of the Oslo Accords.
+The third chapter in the history of Palestinian poster production, perhaps the most difficult to pin down, begins in 1983, when the PLO was forced to leave Beirut for Tunis, and spans until the signing of the Oslo Agreement.
 The departure happened in extreme conditions of escape for survival.
 In Tunis, the priorities were revised and several cultural activities were no longer possible.
 Moreover, none of the artists who had responsibility for organizing events and commissioning posters and exhibitions moved to Tunisia.
 In 1987, the first intifada erupted in the West Bank and Gaza, impassioning diaspora Palestinian artists to reinforce representations of the popular movement.
 Polish artists were invited to spend some time in Tunis and commissioned to produce posters.
 In the West Bank, poster production was strictly forbidden, but militants produced leaflets and other print materials to circulate in secret.

-The fourth and final chapter of Palestine poster production begins with the Oslo Accords and the establishment of the Palestinian National Authority in the West Bank and Gaza.
+The fourth and final chapter of Palestine poster production begins with the Oslo Agreement and the establishment of the Palestinian National Authority in the West Bank and Gaza.
 With the advent of satellite television, the role of posters changed radically.
 The advertising poster for marketing and branding products, events, and services prevails widely over the political and militant poster.
 The latter is designed and produced independently by artists to commemorate martyrs and protest Israeli aggression (such as the separation wall or the settlements) or policies of the Palestinian National Authority (such as continuation of the peace talks).
 Graffiti and mural art have become so popular in recent years that they have supplanted some of the confrontational and transgressive role of poster art, as in the case of the separation wall which stands today for one of the longest and largest concrete “surface” covered with graffiti and tag art.